History of Santa Monica, California: 1930s

 The Great Depression hit Santa Monica deeply.
 One report gives citywide employment in 1933 of just 1,000.
 Hotels and office building owners went bankrupt.
 The pleasure piers were a cheap form of entertainment that got cheaper, attracting a coarser crowd.
 Muscle Beach, located just south of the Santa Monica Pier, started to attract gymnasts and body builders who put on free shows for the public, and continues till today.

 In the 1930s, corruption infected Santa Monica (along with neighboring Los Angeles).
 This aspect of the city is depicted in various Raymond Chandler novels, where Santa Monica is thinly disguised as Bay City.
 A sequence in Chandler's Farewell, My Lovely was inspired by the true story of the S.S.
 Rex.
 Beginning in 1928, gambling ships started anchoring in Santa Monica Bay just beyond the 3-mile (5.6 km) limit.
 Water taxis ferried patrons from Santa Monica and Venice.
 The largest such ship was the S.S.
 Rex, launched in 1938 and capable of holding up to 3,000 gamblers at a time.
 The Rex was a red flag to anti-gambling interests.
 After state Attorney General Earl Warren got a court order to shut the ships down as a nuisance, the crew of the Rex initially fought off police by using water cannons and brandishing sub-machine guns.
 The engine-less ship surrendered after nine days in what newspapers called The Battle of Santa Monica Bay.
 Its owner, Anthony Cornero, went on to build the Stardust casino in Las Vegas, Nevada.

 The greatest benefit to the city came from the Douglas Corporation when it built the DC-3 commercial aircraft.
 The DC-3, which first flew from Clover Field, was a terrifically successful airliner that transformed the air transportation business and brought needed jobs to the city.
-In a more modest show of entrepreneurship, Merle Norman founded her cosmetic business, Merle Norman Cosmetics in 1931 by making creams and cosmetics on her kitchen stove.
+In a more modest show of entrepreneurship, Merle Norman founded Merle Norman Cosmetics in 1931 by making creams and cosmetics on her kitchen stove.
 Both her former house and her 1933 Streamline-styled business headquarters are well maintained.

 The federal Works Project Administration helped build several buildings in the city, most notably City Hall.
 The 1938 Art Deco structure was designed by Donald Parkinson and features terrazzo mosaics by Stanton Macdonald-Wright.
 The main Post Office and Barnum Hall (Santa Monica High School auditorium) were among several other WPA projects.